Wetlands

 Why are wetlands important?

-In addition to serving as an important component of healthy, functional ecosystem, wetlands provide a variety of ecological services that benefit humans.
+In addition to serving as an important component of healthy, functional ecosystems, wetlands provide a variety of ecological services that benefit humans.
 These include:

 The City recognizes the importance of wetlands, and supports the conservation of wetlands and their functions, through the policies in our Official Plan.
-Wetlands that have been identified by the Ministry of Natural Resources as being provincially significant (under the Ontario Wetland Evaluation System) are designated in the Official Plan as Significant Wetlands, and are subject to land use restrictions.
-Non-significant wetlands may be included within other environmental land use designations, or may be considered part of the City’s natural heritage system in the case of wetlands found in association with significant woodlands.
+Wetlands that have been identified as provincially significant under the Ontario Wetland Evaluation System are designated in the Official Plan as Significant Wetlands, and are subject to land use restrictions.
+Non-significant wetlands may be included within other environmental land use designations, and are considered natural heritage features along with other surface and ground water features in Ottawa.

 Frequently asked questions